- Search The Registry

 Born in Mount Vernon, New York, Thomas Ray Williams was the younger brother of Gus Williams, who also played in the NBA.
 After attending San Jacinto Junior College, Williams played at the University of Minnesota from 1975 to 1977.
-During that time, he averaged 18.9 points per game and 6.6 rebounds per game and where he teamed with Kevin McHale, Mychal Thompson and Flip Saunders for the Golden Gophers.
+During that time, he averaged 18.9 points per game and 6.6 rebounds per game, where he teamed with Kevin McHale, Mychal Thompson, and Flip Saunders for the Golden Gophers.

-“Ray was probably my favorite college teammate,” McHale, the current coach of the Houston Rockets, said.
-“I came in as a rookie and Ray took me under his wing.
+“Ray was probably my favorite college teammate,” McHale, then coach of the Houston Rockets, said.
+“I came in as a rookie, and Ray took me under his wing.
 We played ball all the time.
 We were two guys that just loved to play.
 Those days in Minnesota, 1976, going down there in the summer playing with him and stuff.
-We were 24-3 that year and Ray was our point guard and we just had a group of guys that played.”
+We were 24-3 that year, and Ray was our point guard, and we just had a group of guys that played.”